Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This page explains how to create a stream worker that reads data added to a collection and sends the data to a stream.
+This page explains how to write a stream worker that creates a collection with an automatically linked stream.

+In this tutorial you will write your first stream worker.
+Once published, the stream worker will listen for new data to be written to a collection, and subsequently write that data to a stream.
+For an additional challenge, you could extend this stream worker to grab the data from the stream, process/transform the data (like finding an average over x events), and write it to a new collection, or even trigger a different downstream event or action.

 After you create the stream worker, there are instructions for testing it.

 ## Create a Stream Worker